ajlekcahdp4/Clab/README.md

-# lab calculation and auto tex writing
+# Clab
+## Make your lab creating process more easier
 ## Table of contents:

 [How to clone](#How_to_clone)